dany-fedorov/configurable-tree-traversal/README.md

 # Configurable Tree Traversal

-Use your own data structure through a universal wrapper - `TraversableTree`
+Use your own data structure through a universal interface - `TraversableTree`

 ```typescript
 /**